 2. Large-Scale SVM Regression [Bottou 2010] Bottou demonstrated that a stochastic gradient descent solver for a variety of learning problems (including support vector machine optimization) is able to scale with extremely large datasets, while converging to the predictive performance of traditional optimization algorithms.

 3. Large-Scale L-Regularized Learning [Shalev-Shwartz 2009] Stochastic coordinate descent (a method related to stochastic gradient descent, but with a slightly different update rule), can be used to learn sparse regression models, with small training-times, even for data sets where both the dimensionality and the number of training-points is large.

-The net effect of these analyses will be to find the weighting of different factors that will lead us to conclude that two genes in some species are co-expressed.
-To determine which method is best, we will test them on the data-rich species in leave-out experiments.
-As in the preliminary work discussed below, we will attempt to predict the co-expression edges of a data-rich species such as Medicago using other data-rich species.
+Validation testing: The net effect of these machine-learning analyses will be to find the weighting of different factors (e.g. that correlation of source edges is more important than gene sequence orthology) (Dennis-what do you mean by “weighting of different factors?
+Isn’t it all expression data?) that will lead us to infer that two genes in some target species t are co-expressed.
+To determine which machine learning method is best, we will test them first on the data-rich species in “leave-out” experiments.
+As in the preliminary work discussed below, we will attempt to predict the co-expression edges of a data-rich species such as Medicago, using two other data-rich species (e.g. Arabidopsis and Soy).

-To assess the quality of our predictions, we compare the predicted results (that use no expression experiments in the target species), with the results from the experiments in the target species.
+To assess the quality of our predictions, we compare the predicted results (e.g. inferred edges in the target species t) that use no expression experiments from the target species, with the results from the experiments in the target species (see Table 2).

 Preliminary Results.
-In our initial case study, we consider steady-state expression data of three species Arabidopsis (A), Medicago (M), and Soy (G) (Glycine max) Fig. 4 & Table 2.
+In our initial case study to begin to test our methods, we consider expression data of three “data-rich” species Arabidopsis (A), Soy (G) (Glycine max) and Medicago (M) Fig. 4 & Table 2.
 We selected these three species as an initial proof of concept because (i) there is ample and reliable Affymetrix data for each, and (ii) Medicago and Soybean -- both legumes -- are quite closely related (see phylogenetic tree Fig. X).
+(NEED KRANTHI HERE- I THINK HE SAID THESE 3 SPECIES ARE EQUIDISTANT.
+NEED TO INTRODUCE HOW WE WILL CALCULATE PHYLOGENETIC DISTANCE).

-We tested the ability to infer Pearson correlation edges in a “target” species Medicago, knowing only correlation edges in a “source” species Arabidopsis, and the gene-by-gene orthology between genes in Arabidopsis and Medicago (Fig. 4).
-The equation for inference is built using Arabidopsis and Soy under an L-Regularized learning algorithm [Shalev-Shwartz 2009] and tested using Medicago.
+We first tried to infer Pearson correlation edges in a “target” species Medicago, knowing only correlation edges in a “source” species Arabidopsis, and the gene-by-gene orthology between genes in Arabidopsis and Medicago (Fig. 4).
+The equation for inference is trained using Arabidopsis and Soy under an L-Regularized learning algorithm [Shalev-Shwartz 2009].
+Then we applied this learned equation to infer edges in Medicago.

+(Dennis- The text above paragraph does not make sense.
+You say you infer correlation edges in medicago ONLY knowing about Arabidopsis.
+And in the next sentence you say you trained on Soy.
+Which is correct????
+Gloria: see if clear now)

 Note that the figure must change to eliminate a4 and Sv

+(Dennis- Why do you need to eliminate a4, I thought the novelty of our approach is that it include phylogenetic distance).
+Note that a4 is also cited in a number of the sections below….does that need to be eliminated too?
+Gloria: for three species there is no way to learn a4 )